Mark Price in USDⓈ-Margined Futures

 As Unrealized PNL is the primary driver of liquidations, it is important to ensure that the Unrealized PnL calculation is accurate to avoid unnecessary liquidations.
 The underlying contract for the Perpetual Contract is the ‘true’ value of the Contract, and an average of the prices on the major markets constitutes the “Price Index” which is the primary component of Mark Price.

-The Price Index is a bucket of prices from the major Spot Market Exchanges, weighted by their relative volume.
+The Price Index is a bucket of prices from the major Spot market exchanges, weighted by their relative volume.
 The Price Index for USDⓈ-M futures contracts derived prices from Huobi, Bittrex, HitBTC, Gate.io, Bitmax, Poloniex, FTX, MXC.

-The Price Index references for each USDⓈ-M Futures Contract.
+Check out the Price Index references for each USDⓈ-M Futures Contract.

 - Single price source deviation: When the latest price of a certain exchange deviates more than 5% from the median price of all price sources, the exchange weight will be set to zero for weighting purposes.

 - Multi price source deviation: If more than 1 exchange shows greater than 5% deviation, the median price of all price sources will be used as the index value instead of the weighted average.